 Related: Cherry Oatmeal Streusel Bars

 The beauty of this recipe is that there’s nothing complicated about it!
-You need only a few simple ingredients and the best part - no rolling pin required!
+You need only a few simple ingredients, and the best part - no rolling pin is required!

 The recipe starts by filling the pre-made dough with a delicious fruit filling.
 Any cooking level can make this recipe.

-Let’s get started.
-After spraying your muffin tin with non-stick spray, open your crescent rolls and pull apart at the perforation.
-Then you cut the triangles in half width-wise so you have an even amount of dough for each half as you can.
+After spraying your muffin tin with non-stick spray, open your crescent rolls and pull them apart at the perforation.
+Then you cut the triangles in half width-wise, so you have an even amount of dough for each half as you can.

 Next, you take one of the pieces and stretch/mold it into a small round to place in the bottom and up the sides of your pan, like a cup that becomes the bottom of your bomb.

-To make icing, place powdered sugar, milk and vanilla in small bowl and mix to combine.
+To make the icing, place powdered sugar, milk, and vanilla in a small bowl and mix.
 If your icing is too runny, add more sugar until you reach desired consistency.

 Drizzle over cherry pie bombs and watch them disappear!

-- This recipes uses Grands size crescent rolls and they seem to be the perfect size.
+- This recipe uses Pillsbury Grands size crescent rolls, and they seem to be a perfect size.

 - If you want to use the whole can of cherry pie filling, double the batch.

 If you're wondering, Cherry Pie Bombs are freezable.
-So, you can make a batch and freeze them to serve later or grab one and defrost for single serve!
+So, you can make a batch and freeze them to serve later, or grab one and defrost for a single serving!

-The best method is flash freezing, which mean freezing individual Cherry Pie Bombs spread out on a baking sheet or tray, then packing the frozen bombs in airtight container or freezer bag or wrapping with foil or plastic wrap for longer storage.
+The best method is flash freezing, which means freezing individual Cherry Pie Bombs spread out on a baking sheet or tray, then packing the frozen bombs in an airtight container or freezer bag or wrapping them with foil or plastic wrap for longer storage.

 Muffin Tin - makes the perfect baking well for placing your Cherry Pie Bombs or any other sweet or savory recipe.

-Cutting Board - a good quality cutting board makes it easy to slice dough, fruit or any other food.
+Cutting Board - a good quality cutting board makes it easy to slice dough, fruit, or other food.

 Silicone Basting Brush - makes brushing on sweet icings or savory sauces a breeze!